rich-dobbs-13440/astutus/docs/doc/maintanence/developer_notes.rst

   openssl rand -base64 32

-Stored this as a repository secret on Github with the name PYPI_PASSWORD.
+|done| Stored this as a repository secret on Github with the name PYPI_PASSWORD.

-Tweak the Astutus version number, and start trying to use the workflow.
+|done| Tweak the Astutus version number, and start trying to use the workflow.

+On the main page of https://github.com/rich-dobbs-13440/astutus, there is a section called Releases and another that is called Packages.
+My guess is that I need to create a release, and then publish the package.
+This would be using the workflow, but triggering it manually.
+A good step towards CI/CD.

+Tried to publish first package, but it says 0 packages.
+Will probably need to get automation working to build the package and place it in the correct location.

+Added the Python package workflow to branch.
+Will try get it to run.
+Will probably need to disable things within pytest.

 Sphinx Preview Broken Currently
 -------------------------------